huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Do yoga, stretching, foam roller massage, and a lot of heat-cold contrast therapy as often as you can.
 They reduce your muscle tension, anxiety, or stress, both mentally and physically, and could help you to relax for better productivity and creativity.

 Fast as often as you can.
 Only eat when you are hungry.
 Eat when you are ready to eat.
 Stop eating when you are eighty percent full.
 Be wholeheartedly appreciative and fully present in gratitude for the food you eat and the body you are feeding.
 No craving.
 No snacking.
-Don't use eating as a form of procrastination.
+Don't use eating as a form of escape and procrastination.

 [Eat real, whole, unprocessed food only.
 Not too much.
 Mostly plants.](https://sketchplanations.com/eat-food-not-too-much-mostly-plants) Drink lots of water and tea.
 Limit coffee.
 No sugar, except raw honey.
 No alcohol, except white or red wine.